MuhammadMahmoudAli/Team_project/README.md

 # Team_project
-This project with teaching you how to work with a team with organized way.
+This project with teaching you how to work with a team in an organized way.